Living underground on Mars might just be our only shot at survival, but that comes with its own set of tunnel-drilling challenges.

-Why Mars makes the best choice for colonization?
+What makes Mars the top pick for colonization?

-- Martian day: a Martian day is near the same as an Earth day.
-One Martian day is roughly 24 hours, 37 minutes.
+- Martian day: A Martian day is nearly the same as an Earth day, at around 24 hours and 37 minutes.

 |Diameter||7,917.5 miles||4,212.3 miles|